Houston's Honey-Lime Vinaigrette

 Just 15 minutes after the very first Cheesecake Factory opened in Beverly Hills back in 1978, the lines began forming.
 These guys know how to make a dang good cheesecake!

-Here's my recipe for Cheesecake Factory's Key Lime Cheesecake.
-A yummy twist on Key lime pie.
-Since Key limes and Key lime juice can be hard to find, I decided to use standard lime juice, which can be purchased bottled or squeezed fresh.
+You'll love this yummy twist on Key lime pie.
+Since Key limes and Key lime juice can be hard to find, I decided to use standard lime juice in my Cheesecake Factory Key Lime Cheesecake copycat recipe, which can be purchased bottled or squeezed fresh.
 If you can find Key lime juice, bear in mind that Key limes are more tart, so you'll need only half as much juice.
 You'll also need a springform pan.
 If you don't have one, you can use two 9-inch pie pans and make two smaller cheesecakes.

 Menu Description: "Grilled Bread Topped with Fresh Chopped Tomato, Red Onion, Garlic, Basil and Olive Oil."